 Do Mexicans celebrate Cinco de Mayo across the entire country?

 What is Cinco de Mayo really about?
 Some of us less clued up on the history of Mexico might be wondering: “well, do Mexicans celebrate Cinco de Mayo across the entire country?”
 While the battle was not strategically significant, it represented a symbolic victory for the Mexican forces and added to the resistance.
 However, only the town of Puebla celebrates the day, so you’d be forgiven for asking, “does Mexico celebrate Cinco de Mayo” or “do Mexicans celebrate Cinco de Mayo?”, but why do we celebrate Cinco de Mayo in the US too?

 Why do Americans celebrate Cinco de Mayo?

 Many people in the US think May 5 is the celebration of Mexico’s independence, but Mexican Independence Day is actually on September 16.
 So why do Americans celebrate Cinco de Mayo, and why is Cinco de Mayo important to American culture today?

 In the 1950s and 60s, Latino activists appropriated the holiday and promoted it as a way to raise awareness and build Mexican-American pride.
 It was seen as an opportunity to celebrate Mexican culture and identity, promote ethnic consciousness, and build community solidarity.
 Slowly, celebrations acquired corporate sponsors, and year after year, the holiday took on a more commercial element.

-Now, this date is promoted as the day to celebrate Mexican food, culture, traditions, and, for many people, alcohol.
+Now, American Cinco de Mayo is promoted as the day to celebrate Mexican food, culture, traditions, and, for many people, alcohol.
 For many, the holiday is like Saint Patrick’s Day—an excuse to drink—but it’s also an opportunity for people to learn more and engage with Mexican culture and history.

 What about accommodation for the occasion—where to celebrate Cinco de Mayo?
 2021 vacation rentals for the Mexican festivities